 I really wanted to run outside, so I compromised with running 2 miles outside, and then switching to the treadmill for the end of my workout.

-While not ideal, I don’t have any intention of giving myself heat stroke and don’t want that for any of you either.
+While not ideal, I don’t have any intention of giving myself heat stroke and don’t want that for you either.
 So if it’s an option, considering completing part of your workout indoors.

 9. Make a schedule every week

-Lastly, getting yourself to exercise in the summer heat can be really hard.
+Lastly, getting yourself to exercise in the summer heat can be really challenging.
 You have a pretty dang good excuse to skip your workout when it’s scorching outside.

 So make a schedule ahead of time using a fitness planner!
 By planning your workouts ahead of time, you know exactly what you’re going to do each day and can plan accordingly.